-Terms and conditions for our Devon self catering accommodation
+Terms and conditions for our Devon eco lodges and cottage accommodation

-- Put simply, if you have to cancel we will not act to profit from your misfortune, but we will seek to cover our costs and losses.
+- Put simply, if you have to cancel Wheatland Farm will not act to profit from your misfortune, but we will seek to cover our costs and losses.

 We reserve the right to:

 - Refuse to accept any booking at our sole discretion.
-(Please note parties and get-togethers are very welcome but if the point is to get horribly drunk together we are not the right place.
-We do not accept hen or stag parties unless agreed in advance.)
+Celebrations and get-togethers are welcome at Wheatland Farm (as long as they are in line with any regulations at the time of the holiday) but if the point is to get horribly drunk together we are not the right place.
+We do not accept hen or stag parties unless agreed in advance.